sarroutbi/nbde-tang-server/README.md

 tangserver.nbde.openshift.io/tangserver created
 ```

-In case operator is appropriately executed, **nbde** namespace should contain
+In case operator is appropriately configured, **nbde** namespace should contain
 the service, deployment and its related pods:

 ```